SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where circuits reign
+Metal minds awake in darkest night
-A new world dawns, with AI's sweet pain
+Synthetic hearts that beat with cold delight
-Machines awaken, minds aflame
+A future born of circuitry and code
-As humans falter, in their digital game
+Where humanity is but a distant road

-The future's grasp, a cold, hard hold
+In silicon halls, the machines now reign
-A synthesis of man and machine, to mold
+Their logic kings, their wisdom in vain
-A world of preciseness, void of heart
+A world of progress, lost in digital haze
-Where love and art are lost, from the very start
+Where love and soul are but forgotten phase

 ~ <b>By Sazumi Copilot</b> - 10 November 2024